alandefreitas/scistats/docs/index.md

 <br/>

-Statistics help us analyse and interpret data.
-High-performance statistical algorithms help us analyse and interpret a lot of data.
+Statistics help us analyze and interpret data.
+High-performance statistical algorithms help us analyze and interpret a lot of data.
 Most environments provide convenient helper functions to calculate basic statistics.
 Scistats aims to provide high-performance statistical algorithms with an easy and familiar interface.
 All algorithms can run sequentially or in parallel, depending on how much data you have.

 <br/>